jbhopkins/bioxtasraw/docs/source/index.rst

 Licensing
 -----------------
 RAW source code is released under a GPLv3 license.
-Both the source code and the prebuilt versions of RAW are free to download and use by any user.
+Both the source code and the prebuilt versions of RAW are free to download and use for anyone.

 .. toctree::
    :hidden: